messierandromeda/messierandromeda/README.md

 <!--### Hi there 👋-->
 <h2 align="left">Hi 👋, I'm Ya-Ting Yang</h2>
-🌱 I’m currently learning about reinforcement learning in chess
+🌱 I’m currently learning about reinforcement learning in chess and reading the AlphaTensor paper

-🔭 I'm currently working on agentic AI with LangGraph and evaluating LLMs
+🔭 I'm currently working on agentic AI with LangGraph and implementing guardrails

 <!--Logo website: https://www.vectorlogo.zone/ -->
 <h3 align="left">Languages and Tools that I have used:</h3>